softwaremill/asamal/README.md

 The simplest action is the HTTP GET method action.
 This means nothing else, that your action will be accessible via simple GET requests.

+To do that, create a void method that will match the name of your action and annotate it with `pl.softwaremill.asamal.controller.annotation.Get` annotation.

 ```java
 @Controller("admin")
 public class AdminController extends ControllerBean {